Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-If you’re interested in taking advantage of this BLB, establishing in solid process (and sticking to it!) becomes essential to your success.
-With this in mind, we asked 60 marketing professionals for their number one tip for creating a solid strategy that can deliver results.
+If you’re interested in learning how to do broken link building the right way, then establishing a solid process (and sticking to it!) becomes essential to your success.
+With this in mind, we asked 60 marketing professionals for their number one tip for creating a solid broken link building strategy that delivers results.

 First, let’s take a look at the internal approach to broken link-building: ensuring that all your referring domains have the most updated version of your pages.
 This approach is helpful for everyone, as broken links on a domain can damage the domain’s reputation with Google, and broken links can’t send you traffic and authority.

 In most cases, you’ll be empowered to make a warm approach to your referrers, because they’ve already found your content valuable by linking to it in the first place.